SafeRoboticsLab/ECE346/FAQ/readme.md

 ## *OMG!
 My ROS is totally broken*
-Do not panic, let us just try to delete the ROS environment and reinstall it.
+Do not panic, let's just try to delete the ROS environment and reinstall it.

-First, go back to the base environment
+First, go back to the base environment.
 ```
 conda activate base
 ```
-Then, delete the ROS environment
+Then, delete the ROS environment.
 ```
 conda env remove -n ros_base
 ```
-Finally, reinstall ROS followin this [tutorial](Host_Setup/RoboStack/robotstack.md)
+Finally, reinstall ROS following this [tutorial](Host_Setup/RoboStack/robotstack.md).